lucasvieirasilva/nx-plugins/packages/nx-python/README.md

 }
 ```

-> The property names are the same as the options listed above.
+> The property names are the same as the options listed in the table above.

 #### Add a new dependency to a project